niraitech/remix-axum/README.md

 * [ ] Setup refresh token workflow from cognito
 * [ ] Add logout endpoint to clear cookie
 * [ ] Logout should also revoke refresh token
+* [x] Add a way to automatically generate typescript types from Rust

 ## :hammer: Configuration